chemicalweaponsresearch/thermal_fogger/_book/40-the_return.md

 ## Manufacturers {-}

+American companies quickly jumped at the opportunity to sell thermal foggers to police departments.

 ### Sears Roebuck {-}

 The original Mighty Mite that established the fogger as a method of chemical dispersal was manufactured by a domestic company (Sears Roebuck) for insecticide application [@Applegate1969].